 - Spanish: Caseharden.

-- Environment: Common in cold, clayey soils in central and southern Europe.
-It grows in most parts of America.
+- Environment: It is common in cold, clayey soils in central and southern Europe and most parts of America.

-- Description: Plant of the Dipsacaceae family, growing up to two meters high, with thorny stem and flower chapters formed by unions of many tiny flowers, lilac or pink in color, which end in 6-10 cm large thorns.
+- Description: This plant of the Dipsacaceae family can grow up to two meters high.
+Its thorny stem and flower chapters are formed by unions of many tiny flowers, lilac or pink in color, which end in 6-10 cm large thorns.

 - Parts of the plant used medicinally: The root.